BAN-PL: a Novel Polish Dataset of Banned Harmful and Offensive Content from Wykop.pl web service: Data specificity

-Obfuscation strategies \cite{rojas2017}, common to a number of social media platform, have been creatively developed within Wykop.pl community.
-Users circumvent blocking filters by obfuscating profanities with following strategies\footnote{Examples of used filters are presented on the neutral words}:
+Obfuscation strategies (\citet{rojas2017}), common to a number of social media platform, have been creatively developed within Wykop.pl community.
+Users circumvent blocking filters by obfuscating profanities with following strategies\footnote{Examples of the filters used are presented on the non-vulgar words.}: